Wordseer/wordseer/README.md

 `sqlalchemy`, `lxml`, and `Unidecode` can be installed via `pip`:

 `pip install SQLAlchemy lxml Unidecode`

+If you want to run unit tests, you should install `mock`:

+`pip install mock`

 `corenlp` must be installed manually, and version *3.2.0* of Stanford's CoreNLP library must simply be in a directory accessible to the backend.